Alotab/weather-fastapi/README.md

 ## Templates

-jinja2 template engine was used to serve the templates in `templates/index.html` `pip install jinja2` and import `Jinja2Templates`
+jinja2 template engine was used to serve the templates in `templates/index.html`

+`pip install jinja2` and import `Jinja2Templates`

 Created a template object

 ` templates = Jinja2Templates("templates")`

-Declared a `Request` in the ~path ~operation of function (index function) since it will return a template
+Declared a `Request` in the ~path ~operation of function (index function) since it will return a template.

 The `templates` object will render and return a `TemplateResponse`.